Aethagoan/Gas-Station-Simulator/README.md

 Goal: Work on the project simulation logic.
 Accomplished: Created a lot of logic to verify if we can serve a car.
 And made a bit of logic to create cars we may need to refactor later.
 Updated Scenario Outlines.

+### Log of group daily standups
+Monday 26 February 2024 -
+Attendees: All
+Accomplished: Wrote and tested the following classes: GasStation, Car, Pump, Tank.
+Blockers: Had issues integrating Tank and Pump classes to accurately track gas consumption and volume.

+Tuesday 27 February 2024 -
+Atendees: All.
+Accomplished: Created a lot of logic to verify if we can serve a car.
+And made a bit of logic to create cars we may need to refactor later.
+Updated Bl
+Blockers: Concurrency issues with car arrivals, especially in handling multiple cars arriving simultaneously and managing their orderly service or waiting process.

 ### Records of individual sessions - Agustin
 Wednesday 28 February 2024 -
 Time start: 9:00 AM